 Different schools of Buddhism have a variety of approaches towards the body—from loathsomeness practices to the Tantric embrace.
 In this issue we explore our subject from head to foot.
 Cover art: “Hands” by Lorraine Capparell.
 It is a large glazed ceramic sculpture, 60″ diameter and 30″ tall.

-For this issue we have asked Buddhist teachers and storytellers to tell us their tales and to discuss the role of storytelling in dharma transmission.
-Cover art: Gordon Onslow-Ford, “All Ones Company,” 1993, acrylic on canvas, 82″ x 118″, photograph by Richard Allen.
+Buddhist teachers and storytellers tell us their tales and discuss the role of storytelling in dharma transmission.
+Adding different flavors to the mix, we include Hasidic tales, contemporary fiction, and a Poetry Page full of questions.
+Cover art: Gordon Onslow-Ford, “All Ones Company,” 1993, acrylic on canvas, 82″ x … »

 In this issue—along with our 10th anniversary retrospective—we focus on how meditation practice is moving out of retreat centers and into hospitals, prisons, inner cities, and political action campaigns, often leaving the Buddha behind.
 Cover art: Lorraine Capparell, based on a drawing we received from an overseas reader.